quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 are hidden from observers.
 An example would be a server accessed through a proxy.
-The spin bit allows for measurement of the end-to-end RTT, and will thus enable adversaries near the endpoint to discover that the connection does not terminate at the visible destination address, and that the client is probably accessing a hidden server through a proxy.
+The spin bit allows for measurement of the end-to-end RTT, and will thus enable adversaries near the endpoint to discover that the connection does not terminate at the visible destination address. that the client is probably accessing a hidden server through a proxy.

 Endpoints that want to hide their use of a proxy or a relay will want to